 Tony’s mission is together we’ll make 100% slave free the norm in chocolate.
 And our roadmap is helping us get there.
 But how much progress are we making and how much impact are we creating?
 Good question!
 That’s why we’ve gone to great lengths to explain what we’re doing.
 We also monitor the effects of our activities so you can see what impact we’re creating.
 These are our main impact results from the last book year:

 More and more people are discovering our chocolate.
-Last bookyear we sold 46.233.862 bars.
-Whoopee!
+Last book year, we sold 8.672.000 kg of chocolate.
 Growth is an important part of our mission.
-It enables us to work with more farmers who benefit from our recipe for slave free cocoa.
-It also means we can make more noise in the chocolate industry so the chocolate giants follow our example.
+It enables us to work with more farmers who benefit from our recipe for 100% slave-free cocoa.
+It also means we can make more noise in the chocolate industry, so the chocolate giants follow our example.

 metric tons of cocoa beans purchased